 6. I’m Scared Of Criticism When I Write

 My early blog posts suck.
-They were poorly written, self indulgent and the humor was forced and contrived.
+They were poorly written, self-indulgent and the humour was forced and contrived.

-Is it any wonder I’d been blogging two years before I had my first comment?
+Is it any wonder I’d been blogging for two years before I had my first comment?

 I’m still not a good writer technically speaking, but I’ve learned how to communicate a message and connect with people.
 It was a skill I needed to learn and one I’m still fine tuning.

 I still get criticized by people for making basic grammatical errors in my posts, but guess what?
 I don’t care, I only care about the message.